chee/obt5fork/README.md

 JavaScript `config` accepts:
 - js: `String` Path to your main JavaScript file.
 (Default: './main.js' and checks your bower.json to see if it's in its main key)
 - buildJs: `String` Name of the built JavaScript bundle.
 (Default: 'main.js')
 - buildFolder: `String` Path to directory where the built file will be created.
-If set to `'disabled'`, files won't be saved.
 (Default: './build/')
 - env: `String` It can be either 'production' or 'development'.
 If it's 'production', it will run [uglify](https://github.com/mishoo/UglifyJS2).
 If it's 'development', it will generate a sourcemap.
 (Default: 'development')
 - cwd: `String` The path to the working directory, in which the code to be built exists.
 (Default: current working directory)
 - sourcemaps: `Boolean | 'inline'` Set to true to output sourcemaps as a separate file, even if env is 'production'.
 Set to 'inline' to output sourcemaps inline (Default: false in production, true in development)